Sam Ryder: 2020–2022: TikTok and Eurovision

 On 12 May 2022, the BBC aired a documentary on BBC iPlayer and YouTube which detailed Ryder's journey to Eurovision.
 At the Eurovision final in Turin, Italy, he finished in second place with 466 points, becoming the highest-scoring UK Eurovision entrant.
 He won the jury vote and scored the UK its best result since 1998 and its first top three since 2002.
 Ryder also won a Marcel Bezençon Press Award, becoming the first UK act to win a Bezençon Award.
 After the contest, "Space Man" peaked at number two on the UK Singles Chart, becoming the highest-charting UK Eurovision entry since Gina G's "Ooh Aah...
 Just a Little Bit" in 1996.

 In June 2022, Ryder performed "Space Man" at the Queen's Platinum Jubilee concert, Platinum Party at the Palace.
 In July 2022, he performed the British national anthem at the British Grand Prix at Silverstone.
 On 19 August, he released his follow-up single, "Somebody", which reached number 77 on the UK Singles Chart.
 The music video for the song, released the same day, was shot in Šimanovci on the set of Serbian reality show Zadruga.

 On 2 September 2022, Ryder released "Living Without You", a collaboration with Sigala and David Guetta.
-On 3 September, he performed Queen's "Somebody to Love" alongside with Queen members Brian May and Roger Taylor, at a tribute concert for Taylor Hawkins at London's Wembley Stadium.
+On 3 September, he performed Queen's "Somebody to Love" along with Queen members Brian May and Roger Taylor, at a tribute concert for Taylor Hawkins at London's Wembley Stadium.
 On 26 September 2022, he performed a headline show at Lafayette in London for National Album Day, in partnership with the charity War Child.

 Between October and November 2022, Ryder embarked on his first European tour which spanned 19 dates, beginning in Cologne, Germany on 12 October and concluding in London, United Kingdom on 24 November.
 He is scheduled to embark on his UK and Ireland tour spanning 14 dates, beginning 17 March 2023 in Belfast and concluding on 5 April 2023 in Brighton.
 On 13 October 2022, Ryder opened the National Television Awards.
 "All the Way Over" was released on 4 November 2022, as the next single from his forthcoming debut album.